Sociology is part of the Social Sciences faculty.

 The Sociology department offer sessions for revision and extra guidance outside of lessons.

 Opportunities are constantly being sought to engage students further in the curriculum.
-We have invited Sandra Gregory who discussed her experiences of spending time in Bangkok and UK prisons with AS Sociology students, we have visited Birmingham Crown Court to see a trial in action.
+We have invited Sandra Gregory who discussed her experiences of spending time in Bangkok and UK prisons with Sociology students, we have visited Birmingham Crown Court to see a trial in action.
 Ex-offenders have also talked to sociology students about their time in prison, and life beyond the prison walls, which was a conference the students will never forget.